Skin Tag Removal

 Skin Tag Removal at Cheshire Lasers

-• Cryotherapy – a treatment which freezes and destroys the lesion which then dies and drops off several days later.
+• Cryotherapy – a treatment that freezes and destroys the lesion which then dies and drops off several days later.

 • Advanced Electrocautery the lesion is excised using a fine electrical cutting tip

-Advanced Electrolysis technician Helena removes skin tags using advanced electrolysis very similar to electrocautery – the lesion is excised using a fine electrical cutting tip instead of a scalpel.
+Advanced Electrolysis technician Helena removes skin tags using advanced electrolysis very similar to electrocautery – the lesion is excised using a fine electrical cutting tip.

 If you have multiple skin tags, it is quicker and more cost-effective to have a liquid nitrogen treatment.